raiserror/Program_pet/block-url-extension/README.md

 Go to _chrome://extensions/_ enable _Developer mode_ in the corner (upper right corner) click _Load unpacked extension_ (upper left corner).
-Finally go to the folder and download.
+Finally go to the folder and upload.